ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 >

-If you wish to obtain the statistics on what has been detected, use the following api call, otherwise move to the [next step](#unblock-the-ip).
+If you wish to obtain the statistics on what has been detected, use the following api call, otherwise move on to the [next step](#unblock-the-ip).

 > [!api]
 >
 > @api {GET} /ip/{ip}/spam/{ipSpamming}/stats
 >

-**ip**:	Specify the IP block retrieved in the previous step with the netmask **ipSpamming**:	Specify the previously retrieved IP in "blockedForSpam" state, for example.
+**ip**:	Specify the IP block retrieved in the previous step with the netmask. </br>
+**ipSpamming**:	Specify the previously retrieved IP in "blockedForSpam" state, for example.</br>
 **from and to**: Use the date format used in the previous function (YYYY-MM-DDTHH:MM+01:SS).